xunit/xunit/site/docs/v3-alpha.markdown

 ## <span id="known-issues"><span>Known issues

 The best place to keep track of the ongoing work is the [roadmap](https://github.com/xunit/xunit/issues/2133).

-### MSBuild runner does not support .NET/.NET Core projects

-The current build of the MSBuild runner only includes a version for running with the .NET Framework (or Mono) version of MSBuild.
-We will ship a version for use with .NET/.NET Core projects in a future alpha release.

 ### Old-style .NET Framework C#/VB project issues.